Italy debates fate of bear after it killed a jogger

 The administrative court accepted the appeal as it waits for the case file on the attack and the medical reports to determine the causes of Papi's death and the type of wounds found on his body.

-The president responded to the move by reaffirming his position that Ji4 should be culled but he told Lav and Lac: 'If you want bears, we have another 70 specimens to move".
+The president responded to the move by reaffirming his position that Jj4 should be culled but he told Lav and Lac: 'If you want bears, we have another 70 specimens to move".

 Two mayors from the region have since joined in the calls to save the bear's life.